 Walmart~$7.64

-Fees stack: The passport photo fee is separate from passport application execution and government passport product fees.
-Always confirm what you are paying for at the counter before you swipe a card.
+Fees stack: The photo fee is separate from passport application execution and government product fees.

 Appointments, RCAS, and Why Your Branch Might Say No